 - Emotional Freedom Technique, the Hoffman Process or The Work by Byron Katie

 Contrary to what some of the marketing campaigns for antidepressants tell us, feeling good is not just about one single molecule in the brain.
-There are almost always several underpinnings to depression.
 From sunlight to snacking, our brain chemistry can be coaxed with our choices.
-There is so much you can do in your daily life to support more positive moods.
-Here are our suggestions for where to start.
+There is so much you can do in your daily life to support a more positive mood, including:

 - Eat a low glycemic-load, Mediterranean-style diet with adequate protein and abundant plant foods.